Cooper Elliott Blog tag: personal injury

 Keep the Jury Out: Why Settlements Are Often Better Than Verdicts

 It’s a suspenseful moment.
 The jury members file into the jurors’ box.
-The judge asks the defendant to rise.
-And then the jury’s foreman reads the verdict.
+The judge asks the defendant to rise. and then the jury’s foreman reads the verdict.
 The revelation of the jury’s verdict has been a staple of television courtroom dramas from “Perry Mason” to “Law & Order.”
 It can make for gripping television.
 But …